top of page

 One aspect of my non-professional, personal life can be described here.
 You may have heard about an offering of free in-home caregiving and are looking for more information.

 In late December, 2022, I started at the first location.
 I was asked to assist a man, never married, no children, in his 70’s, with Parkinson’s, who wanted to continue to live at home.
 I stayed with him for fourteen months.
 At the second location I helped a daughter to care for her mother with dementia.
 I stayed with them almost three months.
-The third location begins in late May, 2024.
+The current location began in late May, 2024.

 Testimonial